appium/appium-uiautomator2-driver/README.md

 a web one then UIA2 driver spins up a Chromedriver instance for it and forwards most of the commands to that Chromedriver instance.
 Note that web views must be properly configured and debuggable in order to connect to them or get their names in the list of available contexts.
-The availablity of a particular web view could be easily verified by using [Chrome Remote Debugger](https://developer.chrome.com/docs/devtools/remote-debugging/).
+The availability of a particular web view could be easily verified by using [Chrome Remote Debugger](https://developer.chrome.com/docs/devtools/remote-debugging/).
 You could switch between different contexts (and windows in them) at any time during the session.